jghioca/columns/README.md

 # Columns

-## Do you want to avoid using enormous CSS frameworks in your project just so you can create columns easily?
+## A super easy way to create columns on your web page without having to load in bulky frameworks on your site.

-With this lightweight SCSS mixin library you can easily create columns without having to include frameworks that make you look up or memorise class names just so you can create different sized columns on your web page.
+With this lightweight SCSS mixin library you can easily create columns on your web page without having to include frameworks that have you add class names in your markup just so you can create different sized columns.

 ### How the hell do I use this?!